richelbilderbeek/bevy_tdd_book/docs/chapters/hello_world.md

 # Hello world

-This chapter is about creating a minimal Bevy program that is completely testedsefgeubpwebfewpibu.
+This chapter is about creating a minimal Bevy program that is completely tested.

 This chapter introduces: